 What We Do

-As one of the first six programs for intimate partner violence victims in the nation, Women’s Center & Shelter has been a leader in the Battered Women’s Movement since 1974.
+As one of the first six programs for intimate partner violence survivors in the nation, Women’s Center & Shelter has been a leader in the Battered Women’s Movement since 1974.
 We are not just a women’s shelter, and more than just a collection of services for domestic abuse victims.
-We are a team of passionate, dedicated individuals fighting for the rights of women everywhere.
+We are a team of passionate, dedicated individuals fighting for the rights of survivors everywhere.

-Last year, Women’s Center & Shelter served 6,000 women and children with more than 33,000 service hours through our many programs and services.
+Last year, Women’s Center & Shelter served over 7,500 adult survivors and children through our many programs and services.

 Women’s Center & Shelter truly welcomes the opportunity to serve all members of our community.
 We serve all domestic violence victims, regardless of race, ethnicity, gender, religion, sexual identity, age, ability, language spoken, or any other factor.
 We strive to replace barriers with ever-widening circles of support and respect.